Load Balancing with Job-Size Testing: Performance Improvement or Degradation?: Load Balancing with Job-Size Testing

 \end{itemize}

-A generalization of the proposed framework to a general job-size probability distribution is possible but it is out of the scope of this paper; see the conclusion section for further details.
+A generalization of our theoretical results to general job-size probability distribution is out of the scope of this paper.
+However, in Section~\ref{sec:Beyond2point}, we numerically show that our framework is robust to perturbations of two-point job-size distributions.